Georgia Man Who Shot An Officer And Fired On Law Enforcement In A 10-Hour Standoff Arrested Without Incident

-Centerville Police have taken a local resident into custody after the man shot an officer who responded to a domestic violence call late Friday night.
+Centerville Police have taken a local resident into custody after he allegedly shot an officer who responded to a domestic violence call late Friday night.
 The incident escalated to a 10-hour shootout with police, a daring rescue of a woman trapped inside the home with the gunman, and an eventual arrest early Saturday morning.

 According to Houston County Sheriff Captain M.J.
 Stokes, 45-year Perry Baggett was found hiding in the attic and taken into custody at about 7 a.m. on Saturday after a long night of gunfire exchange and negotiations with police.
 He reportedly had injuries to his hands, but the nature of those injuries was not released.